 Some of you are probably wondering why would you want to spend your time fiddling with default desktop environment settings customization, when you can easily customize everything to your liking inside you own user account?
 Most probably you'd want to do this when you're re-mastering your favorite Linux distribution using tools like OS4 system imager (fork of the now discontinued Remastersys) or Relinux.
 In this article I'll show you how to handle this task elegantly using GSettings vendor overrides.

-In my first article for Inchoo.net last week I've described how to easily manage LAMP name based virtual hosts using bash script that simplifies virtual hosts management on a Debian based Linux operating systems.
+In one of my earlier articles I've described how to easily manage LAMP name based virtual hosts using bash script that simplifies virtual hosts management on a Debian based Linux operating systems.
 While I was coding the script in question, I have assumed that most people develop from default document root /var/www and using Apache's mod_php5.
 In this article I'll show you how to setup your LAMP environment to develop in your home directory using another Apache module suPHP.